c5sire/ISAS70course/Presentation.md

 ```

-2. Organzing an analysis project - 5
+2. Organizing an analysis project - 5
 ========================================================